-I was digging around the internet the other day and found a very interesting recipe which I thought I would share with you.
+I was digging around the internet the other day and found a very interesting recipe that I thought I would share with you.
 It’s called “No-Fuss Rice Cooker Banana Bread” but what made me sit up and take notice is that you can cook it in your rice cooker!

-Yes, really, I didn’t know that was possible but, according to Amy Frasca, the author, its regularly enjoyed by Japanese people who, as we all know, practically live out of their rice cookers.
-So, without further ado, lets take a look at how to cook great tasting banana bread in a rice cooker this should be fun!
+Yes, really, I didn’t know that was possible but, according to Amy Frasca, the author, it’s regularly enjoyed by Japanese people who, as we all know, practically live out of their rice cookers.
+So, without further ado, let’s take a look at how to cook great-tasting banana bread in a rice cooker this should be fun!

 - 1 1/2 cups enriched white flour